yashvi-parmar/github-slideshow/_posts/0000-01-02-yashvi-parmar.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to yashvi-parmar's second slide!"
 ---

 This is Yashvi's slide